 If your school has surplus property, you can seek our approval to use it for a legitimate use.
 This is where you agree to a building being used to provide programmes funded by the Ministry or another government agency.

-Space occupied by a legitimate user does not count towards your school’s School Property Guide (SPG) entitlement, but you will get some property funding to maintain and upgrade it through your 5 Year Agreement (5YA) funding and Property Maintenance Grant (PMG).
+Space occupied by a legitimate user doesn't count towards your school’s School Property Guide (SPG) entitlement, but you'll get some property funding to maintain and upgrade it through your 5 Year Agreement (5YA) funding and Property Maintenance Grant (PMG).

 To find out if funding is available to build new space for a legitimate user, check with your local Ministry office.

 - teen parent units